psfblair/exdn/README.md

 ## Usage

     iex> Exdn.to_elixir!
 "41.2"
       41.2

     iex> Exdn.to_elixir! ":foo"
       :foo

     iex> Exdn.to_elixir! "true"
       true

     iex> Exdn.to_elixir! "nil"
       nil

     iex> Exdn.to_elixir! "\"asd\""
       "asd"

     # Char
     iex> Exdn.to_elixir! "\\a"
       "a"

     # Symbol
     iex> Exdn.to_elixir! "foo"
       {:symbol, :foo}

     # edn vectors become Elixir lists:
     iex> Exdn.to_elixir! "[1 :foo]"
       [1, :foo]

     # edn lists are always tagged.
-Since Datomic is a principal use of edn,
+Since Datomic is a principal use of edn, and since lists are
-    # and since lists are used in Datomic primarily for executable expressions
+    # used in Datomic primarily for executable expressions rather than as data structures, we
-    # rather than as data structures, we use Elixir lists to represent vectors
-    # and keep edn lists specially tagged.
+    # use Elixir lists to represent vectors and keep edn lists specially tagged:
     iex> Exdn.to_elixir! "(1, :foo)"
       {:list, [1, :foo]}

     # edn sets become Elixir sets:
     iex> Exdn.to_elixir! "\#{1 \\a 1}"
-    MapSet.new([1, "a"])
+      #MapSet<[1, "a"]>

     # Maps become Elixir maps:
     iex> Exdn.to_elixir! "{1 :foo, 2 :bar}"
       %{1 => :foo, 2 => :bar}

     # Tagged expressions are converted.
-Standard converters for #inst and #uuid
+Standard converters for #inst and #uuid are included:
-    # are included:
     iex> Exdn.to_elixir! "#inst \"1985-04-12T23:20:50.52Z\""
       %Calendar.DateTime{abbr: "UTC", day: 12, hour: 23, min: 20, month: 4, sec: 50,
         std_off: 0, timezone: "Etc/UTC", usec: 520000, utc_off: 0, year: 1985}

     iex> Exdn.to_elixir! "#uuid \"f81d4fae-7dec-11d0-a765-00a0c91e6bf6\""
       "f81d4fae-7dec-11d0-a765-00a0c91e6bf6"

     # You can provide your own handlers for tagged expressions:
     iex> handler = fn(_tag, val, _handlers) -> val <> "-converted" end
     iex> Exdn.to_elixir! "#foo \"blarg\"", [{:foo, handler}]
       "blarg-converted"

     # There is a safe version that doesn't raise exceptions:
     iex> Exdn.to_elixir "{1 :foo, 2 :bar}"
       {:ok, %{1 => :foo, 2 => :bar}}

     iex> Exdn.to_elixir "{:foo, \\a, \\b #foo \"blarg\" }" {:error, %RuntimeError{:message => "Handler not found for tag foo with tagged expression blarg"}}

-    # There is an "intermediate" representation that can be converted back
+    # There is also an "intermediate" representation that can be converted back to edn.
+The
-    # to edn.
-The difference is that chars and tagged expressions are converted
+    # difference is that chars and tagged expressions are converted to tagged tuples:
-    # to tagged tuples.

     iex> Exdn.to_reversible( "\\a" )
       {:char, ?a}

     iex> Exdn.to_reversible "#inst \"1985-04-12T23:20:50.52Z\""
       {:tag, :inst, "1985-04-12T23:20:50.52Z"}

     # An unknown tag raises no error when using the reversible conversion:
     iex> Exdn.to_reversible "#foo \"blarg\""
       {:tag, :foo, "blarg"}

     # The intermediate representation can be converted back to edn:
     iex> Exdn.from_elixir!
 41.2
       "41.2"

     iex> Exdn.from_elixir! :foo
       ":foo"

     iex> Exdn.from_elixir! true
       "true"

     iex> Exdn.from_elixir! nil
       "nil"

     iex> Exdn.from_elixir! "asd"
       "\"asd\""

     iex> Exdn.from_elixir! {:char, ?a}
       "\\a"

     iex> Exdn.from_elixir! {:symbol, :foo}
       "foo"

     iex> Exdn.from_elixir!
 [1, :foo]
       "[1 :foo]"

     iex> Exdn.from_elixir! {:list, [1, :foo]}
       "(1 :foo)"

     iex> Exdn.from_elixir!
 MapSet.new([1, :foo])
       "\#{1 :foo}"

     iex> Exdn.from_elixir! %{1 => :foo, 2 => :bar}
       "{1 :foo 2 :bar}"

     iex> Exdn.from_elixir! {:tag, :inst, "1985-04-12T23:20:50.52Z"}
       "#inst \"1985-04-12T23:20:50.52Z\""

-    # There is a safe version that doesn't raise exceptions:
+    # There is a safe version for converting back to edn that doesn't raise exceptions:
     iex> Exdn.from_elixir %{:foo => {:char, ?a}, {:char, ?b} => {:tag, :inst, "1985-04-12T23:20:50.52Z"} }
       {:ok, "{:foo \\a \\b #inst \"1985-04-12T23:20:50.52Z\"}" }

-    # There are also converters you can use if you want to handle
-    # chars, lists, or tags on an ad-hoc basis:
+    # There are also converters you can use if you want to handle chars, lists, or tags on an ad-hoc basis:
     iex> Exdn.tagged_list_to_list {:list, [:foo]}
       [:foo]

     iex> Exdn.tagged_char_to_string {:char, ?a}
       "a"

     iex> handler = fn(_tag, val, _handlers) -> val <> "-converted" end
     iex> Exdn.evaluate_tagged_expr {:tag, :foo, "blarg"}, [{:foo, handler}]) "blarg-converted"
 API
 ---